 Then I create 12 folders and name them with the twelve months of the year.
 I like the folders sorted according to the month order, rather than alphabetically.
 So the folders are named with a two digit number before the month name: 01 Jan, 02 Feb, 03 Mar, and so forth.

-Imagine if the story was December 2003.
-That was over ten years ago.
-I have moved two states and no longer live in a college town (which is known for it’s transient population).
+Imagine if the story happened ten years ago.
+A lot has happened in my life in ten years.
 Without recording the story behind the photos, and the names of people in the photos, I will have forgotten the names and events easily.

 With the story files saved in the folders where the images are contained, I have a place for the digitized memories to be preserved together.
 Whenever I wanted to use these items in a personal history project, the stories and photos are right there.
 If I can’t remember something while watching a slide show that draws from the photo folder, I can stop the slide show, open the folder, and review the story file.